 Frenchtown is a very small town located in the state of Montana.
 With a population of 1,958 people and just one neighborhood, Frenchtown is the 52nd largest community in Montana.

-Frenchtown is a blue-collar town, with 38.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Frenchtown is generally considered to be a blue-collar town.
+38.01% of the Frenchtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Frenchtown is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Frenchtown who work in office and administrative support (12.33%), healthcare (11.99%), and teaching (7.60%).

 The per capita income in Frenchtown in 2022 was $28,500, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $114,000 for a family of four.
 However, Frenchtown contains both very wealthy and poor people as well.